Energy of test objects on black hole spacetimes: A brief review: discussion

 \section{discussion}

-In this note we have considered test particles on stationary spacetimes and, in particular, in the context of an asymptotically flat black hole static spacetime.
+In this note we have considered test particles on stationary spacetimes and, as concrete examples, in the context of an asymptotically flat, and de Sitter, black hole static spacetimes.
 As we have argued in detail, there is an important difference between the two main notions of energy.
 The direct generalization to general relativity, of the energy as measured by an observer, even when well defined independently of the spacetime geometry and observer, does not provide us with information about the gravitational contribution to the energy.
-On the other hand, when the spacetime is stationary, there is a conserved quantity that can be interpreted as the total energy of the particle, {\it including} the gravitational contribution.
-We have also isolated the gravitational potential energy for certain cases.
+On the other hand, when the spacetime is stationary, there is a conserved quantity that can be interpreted as the total energy of the particle, {\it including} the gravitational (potential energy) contribution.
+We have also isolated the gravitational potential energy for certain cases and shown to satisfy a set of physically motivated properties.

-We have explored some of the consequences of these notions of energy for the simplest case of a Schwarzschild black hole.
-We considered also the different notions of energy for the black hole.
+We have explored some of the consequences of these notions of energy for the simplest cases of a Schwarzschild and a de Sitter black hole.
+We considered also the different notions of energy for the black hole itself.
 For that the formalism that has proved useful is that of isolated horizons.
 In that case there is a preferred notion of horizon energy that is consistent with energy balance at infinity.
 If we use this notion of energy for the horizon, then we get a full consistent description of the energetics if we associate to the in-falling object the notion of {\it total} energy ${\cE}$.
+In the de Sitter case, one has to appropriately modify the notion of asymptotic infinity, but the qualitative picture remains intact.
 We have also considered an alternative description where the energy associated to the particle is the one given by an observer at rest.
 If we modify the notion of horizon energy to retain local energy conservation, we are lead to a very different mass for the horizon that is however, not tailored to the global notion of energy at infinity.
 One should note that, even when we have explicitly considered only static vacuum solutions, one expects these results to be qualitatively similar on other static black hole spacetimes, including matter, and for stationary solutions.